nshilstut/CareersInLIS-Metadata/installation/README.md

 # Adding the LCSH Reconciliation Service

 Once you have successfully installed the RDF extension, you are ready to add the LCSH Reconciliation Service.
-Click the RDF button in the dropdown menu in the top right corner, select Add reconciliation service, Based on SPARQL endpoint.
+Click the RDF button in the dropdown menu in the top right corner, select "Add reconciliation service," "Based on SPARQL endpoint."
 In the dialog, you tell OpenRefine how to access the controlled vocabulary.
 Provide the following parameters:

 **Name**: LCSH<br>
 **Endpoint URL**: http://sparql.freeyourmetadata.org/<br>